https://www.deakin.edu.au/__data/assets/image/0009/2552355/36849_banner_950x475.jpg

 2. demonstrate the link between your skills and the course

-3. keep it to under 2 pages.
+3. keep it under two pages.

 Start with your contact information and education, then tell us about your work experience and skills.
 You can also add a section about any awards you may have received.